-• Tank pressure - For more information on what is shown on the display, see 4.31.
-Tank pressure.
+• Tank Pressure - For more information on what is shown on the display, see 4.33.
+Tank pressure .

 NOTE: After diving in Gauge mode, decompression calculation is locked for 48 hours.
-If during this time you dive again in Air/Nitrox or Free mode, there is no decompression calculation available and Locked is shown in decompression information fields.
+If during this time you dive again in Air/Nitrox mode, the dive algorithm and the decompression calculation will not be available and Locked will be shown on the screen